All Episodes

 Republicans, the first sign of being able to do something about this.

-I think John McCain was it John McCain leading this charge?
+I think John McCain, was it John McCain leading this charge?

-Well, maybe we'll put the filibuster back.
+He's like, well, maybe we'll put the filibuster back.

-Maybe we'll go and return the They had it, they used it, but we don't want to play mean like that.
+They used it, but we don't want to play mean like that.

-So let's put it back so that all of a sudden judicial nominees um judicial nominees can be filibustered, and the Democrats will do that because they know that control of the courts now means control of, if you're a progressive, if you're a statist, an additional legislative body.
+And the Democrats will do that because they know that control of the courts now means control of, if you're a progressive, if you're a statist, an additional legislative body because that's really how it acts these days.

 That's really what it's there for.